|The major differences between

 Truthfully, the cross accomplished the finished work.
 Time only stands between the cross and the bringing down of all enemies, with death as the last one to be brought down.
 Death has been dealt a fatal blow at the cross.
-It now staggers in the flesh of believers due to the cross in saints who know how to yield to the Spirit and not fulfill lusts of the flesh.
+It now staggers in the flesh of believers due to the cross when those saints know how to yield to the Spirit and not fulfill the lusts of their flesh.
 But Christ sits and waits on His throne for all enemies to be put under His feet practically.
-Positionally this is already so.
-He is seated, and we are seated with Him, above all powers in this world and the world to come.
-But practically this will occur when enemies in this world are brought to nothing.
+Positionally, this is already so.
+He is seated, and we are seated with Him above all powers in this world and the world to come.
+But practically, this will occur when enemies in this world are brought to nothing.
 Then He ceases to rule.

 But His work on the cross dealt the blow already!
-Hebrews 9 and 10 contrasts ministers who stand forever doing a work that is never fulfilled.
-In contrast, Christ sits!
+Hebrews chapters 9 and 10 contrast ministers who stand forever doing a work that is never fulfilled with Christ who sits!
 The work is done.
-And since He sits expecting His enemies to be made His footstool, He knows the work on the cross dealt the blow that will see all enemies finally fall under His feet, practically.
-It's as though He dealt every enemy force a blow at the cross, and went to sit on His throne, and simply expect by waiting for that single Blow to bring them down.
+And since He sits expecting His enemies to be made His footstool, He knows that the work of the cross dealt the blow that will see all enemies finally fall under His feet, practically.
+It's as though He dealt every enemy force a blow at the cross, and went to sit on His throne, and simply expects by waiting for that single blow to bring them down.
 What a blow!
-2000 years ago the cross dealt this fatal blow.
-And it still ripples through time, as Christ still knows it will eventually bring down every enemy!
-And it therefore affects every enemy to this day, and it took place 2000 years ago!
+2,000 years ago, the cross dealt this fatal blow.
+And it still ripples through time as Christ still knows that it will eventually bring down every enemy!
+And it, therefore, affects every enemy to this day, and it took place 2,000 years ago!
 AWESOME GOD!

 Hebrews 10:11-13 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: (12) But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; (13) From henceforth expecting till his enemies be made his footstool.